lzapffe/ds_labs/lab-07.md

 ### Mask-mandate counties have lower cases of covid

 What about switching the y-axis.
 Why have it start at 0 and go to 30, when we can have it go from 30 to 0?
+This will make it look like mask mandates are highly effective and leads to lower covid cases.

 ``` r
 df %>%